ESC’s Teacher Professional Development Workshop Series:

 - Participants will practice leading quality outdoor student-led stewardship activities that are designed for use on their school grounds.

-Thanks to funding from the NOAA B-WET program, there is no cost to attend this workshop series.
+Thanks to generous funding, there is no cost to attend this workshop series.
 Space is limited to 30 teachers.

-Our 2021 workshop series is currently full.
-Please email if you’d like to be placed on our wait list.
+Registration will be opened late Fall 2021.
+Please email if you’d like to be placed on our wait list and notified when registration opens.

 Contact Kelly Steffen (Kelly@EnvironmentalScienceCenter.org) for more information.